- The fabric underlay and overlay topology variables, define the elements related to build the L3 Leaf and Spine fabric.

 shutdown_interfaces_towards_undeployed_peerscan be used, satisfying the

-eos_validate_staterole interface tests.
+eos_validate_staterole interface and lldp_topology tests.
 Again, this is only an issue if

 eos_config_deploy_cvpis used and the devices are not present in the network.

 Variables and Options¶

 Note: The variables should be applied to all devices in the fabric.